Dara Axelrod Expressive Arts Network

 For more information about the Dara Axelrod Expressive Arts Network, email email@example.com.

 Poetry is an expression of the soul as unique as every individual who puts the pen to paper.
 We at NAMI NJ Dara Axelrod Expressive Arts Poetry Program maintain that any creative expression of an individual is a poem whether it rhymes or not; whether it is one word or pages long.
 We have started a Poetry Corner on NAMI NJ website, with a virtual poetry workshop, monthly poetry showcase, as well as the Annual Dara Axelrod Expressive Arts Mental Health Poetry Contest which was inaugurated in April 2014.
 So, bring those poems out of the closet and dust them off!
 For more information on the Poetry Program, contact Jacquese Armstrong, Coordinator of Dara Axelrod Expressive Arts Poetry Program, at firstname.lastname@example.org.

 Healing Through Art

 Art and artistic expression are an important part of healing and communicating about mental illness.
-We are excited to launch “Healing through Art” as the newest project of Dara Axelrod Expressive Arts Network.
-Through the initiative and active support of Ms. Latha John, artist and gallerist, this project provides opportunities for members of our community to express themselves through painting, collages, photography, sculpture and other media.
-For more information please contact Ms. Latha John at 609-510-8305 or firstname.lastname@example.org.
+“Healing through Art” was a project of Dara Axelrod Expressive Arts Network in 2015.
+Through the initiative and active support of Ms. Latha John, artist and gallerist, this project provided an opportunity for members of our community to express themselves through painting, collages, photography, sculpture and other media.

 “People with Mental Illness Enrich Our Lives” Postcards and Poster